korniko98/pivot-atlas/docs/tips/index.md

 #:material-lightbulb: Tips

 This section lists various tips for beginning pivoters.
-If you'd like to learn more about pivoting in particular and threat intel research in general, I highly recommend checking out the references mentioned in the [FAQ](/#where-can-i-learn-more-about-pivoting).
+If you'd like to learn more about pivoting in particular and threat intel research in general, be sure to check out the references mentioned in the [FAQ](/#where-can-i-learn-more-about-pivoting).

 ## Focus on rarity